kirandroid/LunchTime_User/README.md

-# LuncTime - A Canteen Food Ordering System
+# LunchTime - A Canteen Food Ordering System

 This is the application for the student part.
 Made using Javafx